-Affiliate members of the National Chamber of the Pharmaceutical Industry are required to follow these codes.
+Affiliate members of the National Chamber of the Pharmaceutical Industry (CANIFARMA) are required to follow this code.
 CETIFARMA supervises members' and adherents' compliance.
+Although these provisions are not mandatory, failure to comply can result in a suspension of rights as a member of the chamber or exclusion from it.

-There are also opinions issued by the Advertising Council, which include representatives from the Ministry of Health, the academic and scientific communities, the business sector, and the media and consumer groups.
+There are also opinions issued by the Advertising Council, which include representatives from the Ministry of Health (MoH), the academic and scientific communities, the business sector, and the media and consumer groups.

-Additionally, other general legislation may be relevant for the advertising of medicinal products, particularly the Federal Law for the Protection of Consumers and the Industrial Property Law.
+Additionally, other general legislation may be relevant for the advertising of medicinal products, particularly the Federal Law for the Protection of Consumers and the Federal Law for the Protection of Industrial Property.